-We employ approximately 42,000 people worldwide who all have a fundamental right to a safe and healthy working environment.
+We employ approximately 42,000 people worldwide who all have a fundamental right to a healthy and safe working environment.
 We believe that providing people with the opportunity to grow personally and professionally in a place of work that supports both their physical health and mental well-being is critical to our success as a business.

-We offer a healthy and engaging work place, supported by a comprehensive health and safety programme.
+We offer a healthy and engaging workplace, supported by a comprehensive Health & Safety programme.

 Ensuring a healthy and safe working environment is part of our foundational values, as expressed in Novo Nordisk Way Essential 8.
-We have implemented our Occupational Health and Safety management system across our entire global organisation to ensure such conditions for all employees and contractors.
+We have implemented our Health & Safety management system across our entire global organisation to ensure such conditions for all employees and contractors.

-Our Occupational Health and Safety Code of Conduct Procedure focuses on simplicity, usability and clear guidance on the global minimum requirements.
-It describes how to organise occupational health and safety (OHS) work, systematically identify and keep risks in control, handle OHS hazards and evaluate OHS performance.
+Our Health & Safety in Novo Nordisk procedure focuses on simplicity, usability, and clear guidance on the global minimum requirements.
+It describes how to organise Health & Safety work, systematically identify, and keep risks in control, handle Health & Safety aspects, and evaluate Health & Safety performance.
 It is supplemented with tools and guidelines.

 Our 2020 ambitions are defined in four strategic focus areas: safety, ergonomics, mental well-being and health promotion.

-Our OHS Code of Conduct describe our OHS management system, which is based on the OHSAS18001 standard regarding working environment.
+Our Health & Safety in Novo Nordisk procedure describes our Health & Safety management system, which is based on the ISO 45001 standard regarding working environment.

-The Corporate OHS department oversees all processes relating to health and safety in the workplace.
-All managers are accountable for their people and working environment.
+Our corporate Health & Safety department set the direction for all processes relating to health and safety in the workplace.
+All managers are accountable for their people and their working environment.

-Corporate OHS monitors risk impact through a standard annual OHS Management Review process.
-All units in Novo Nordisk participate in the review.
-Each functional area is assessed to ensure compliance with the OHS Code of Conduct.
-Significant risks and issues related to our work environment are identified and mitigating actions defined.
-The review also evaluates the OHS Management System to ensure it is suitable, adequate and effective.
+Significant risks and issues related to the working environment are identified and mitigating actions defined.
+The review also evaluates the Health & Safety management system to ensure it is suitable, adequate, and effective.
 The results are presented annually to Executive Management.

 Below are further examples of the actions taken at a corporate level:

-We continuously manage other aspects of OHS, with a focus on:
+We continuously manage other aspects of health and safety, with a focus on:

-In 2014, our OHS Management system was implemented globally.
-In 2015 and 2016, a global OHS IT system was implemented in most areas to support the daily operation and handling of all OHS tasks which include accident reporting, action planning and follow up, Workplace assessments, Safety rounds and relevant surveys.
+The Health & Safety management system was implemented globally in 2014.
+In 2015 and 2016, a global Health & Safety IT system was implemented in most areas to support the daily operation and handling of all Health & Safety tasks, which include accident reporting, action planning, and follow-up, workplace assessments, safety rounds, and relevant surveys.

-The systematic approach to continuous improvements in OHS has led to improvements in reducing work-related accidents: our Lost Time Accident (LTA)1 rate has decreased from 3.0 in 2016 to 2.7 (2017).
+The systematic approach to continuous improvements in health and safety has led to improvements in reducing work-related accidents with absence has decreased by 27 % from 2016 to 2019.

-Employees can raise concerns and complaints via the OHS representative/manager, annual Workplace Assessments, Facilitation and OurVoice surveys.
+Employees can raise concerns and complaints via the Health & Safety representative/manager, annual workplace assessments, facilitation and annual surveys.
 Employees also have an option to contact the Compliance Hotline (in over 40 languages) or the Ombudsman.
 Measures are taken for all concerns reported.

-All work-related accidents are investigated, analysed and recorded to prevent re-occurrence.
-Insurance and compensation for people who have been affected by accidents are locally managed based on local regulations.
+All work-related accidents are investigated, analysed, and recorded to prevent re-occurrence.
+Insurance and compensation for people who have been affected by accidents are managed based on local regulations.

-We strive to enable people to act on their health.
-It is this determination that drives novohealth, our global employee health programme.
+We enable employees to act on their health, this is the core of novohealth, our global employee health programme.